 The department of Pulmonology has a senior pulmonologist with his team.
 It is equipped with the latest machines to carry out various pulmonary function tests and has expertise in giving respiratory support with different modes and equipment.
 Fibreoptic bronchoseopy and transbronchial biopies are also done.

 The department of Sleep Medicine is equipped with a two-bed sleep centre with a polysomnographic machine.
 Investigations and management of patients suffering from sleep apnoea syndrome and other sleep disorders are carried out.

 Since time is crucial for patients with life threatening infections (septicaemia), the department has a back-up of microbiology with its rapid diagnostic culture, techniques (BacT/Alert) which help in the management of patients.
-Sick patients are treated in the ICU where there are critical care specialists (including anaesthetists) who coordinate with the medicine department utilising state of the art equipment such as respirators, cardiac monitors, pulse oximeters and defibrillators.
+Sick patients are treated in the ICU where there are critical care specialists (including anesthetists) who coordinate with the medicine department utilizing state of the art equipment such as respirators, cardiac monitors, pulse oximeters and defibrillators.
 Assessment of patients and their efficient monitoring is done with advanced blood gas analysers.

 The department runs an active teaching programme for the Diplomat National Board postgraduates.
-All consultants of the Department of Internal Medicine as well as of allied specialities participate actively in the teaching activities.
+All consultants of the Department of Internal Medicine as well as of allied specialties participate actively in the teaching activities.
 In the post graduate teaching programme the emphasis is on training in services, besides this, regular clinical demonstrations are conducted.
 Every week clinical meetings and journal review meetings are held alternately.
 At a given time, there are six postgraduate students in medicine and there is high success rate in the final Diplomate National Board Examination.